JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/Readme.md

 Description
 ===
-A scratch written, strictly browser convolutional neural network application for arrhythmia detection by Jordan Bennett, using tensorflow js, with reference to [the python equivalent of this machine learning model](https://github.com/JordanMicahBennett/Brower-Ai-Arrythmia-Detection/tree/master/python-arrhythmia-detection).
+A scratch written, strictly browser Convolutional artificial neural network application for arrhythmia detection by Jordan Bennett, using tensorflow js, with reference to [the python equivalent of this machine learning model](https://github.com/JordanMicahBennett/Brower-Ai-Arrythmia-Detection/tree/master/python-arrhythmia-detection).

+Although [the python-arryhthmia-detection version](https://github.com/JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/python-arryhthmia-detection) is included in this repository, it is separate from the [browser arrythmia-detection version](https://github.com/JordanMicahBennett/Browser-Ai-Arrhythmia-Detection), which does not require any python to work, as specified in [the technology stack section below](https://github.com/JordanMicahBennett/Browser-Ai-Arrhythmia-Detection#technology-stack).

 About
 ===